 Services are also provided for students with other addictive behaviors such as: eating, gambling, computer (internet, gaming, etc.), and relationships.

 Fees and Scheduling.
 Most services offered by Counseling and Testing Services are free to students, with the exception of a few tests.
 Students requesting counseling services are asked to complete a short information form before a session is scheduled.
 The forms are available at CTS on the main floor of Meske Hall or at the CTS web site.
 If students have any questions they are free to call CTS at 527-2147 during office hours.

 KGTS/POSITIVE LIFE RADIO is federally licensed as an educational, community-service station.
-At Positive Life Radio our mission is to be a community of believers promoting positive values through Christian music radio.
-We accomplish by; 1.
+Positive Life Radio's mission is to be a community of believers promoting positive values through Christian music radio.
+This is accomplished by; 1.
 Stirring listeners toward a deeper relationship with Christ, 2.
 Equipping WWU students to impact their community through broadcast training, 3.
 Serving the Pacific Northwest through 5 partner stations and 13 translators.
 Owned by Walla Walla University and operated as an Academic Support department the station serves the Communications and Languages Department and others by training students in broadcasting, management, audio production, sales and development, engineering and research.
 KGTS/Positive Life Radio is funded primarily by listeners and local businesses with support from WWU.